hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

 ## (2) Try listing the names of your containers.

-This will require having a few of your HP Cloud account credentials, which you can access from your HP Cloud Management Console (in the console at https://console.hpcloud.com, go to *Account --> API Keys*):
+This will require having a few of your HP Helion Cloud account credentials, which you can access from your HP Helion Cloud Management Console (in the console at https://console.hpcloud.com, go to *Account --> API Keys*):

 - the Endpoint URL for the Identity services
 - your username (this will be the email associated with your HPCS account)